cusyio/Python4DataScience/docs/productive/git/glossary.rst

         <https://en.wikipedia.org/wiki/Secure_Hash_Algorithms>`_.

     Fork
-        A copy of a repository on :term:`GitLab` that belongs to another user or group.
+        A copy of a repository on :term:`GitHub` or :term:`GitLab` that belongs to another user or group.
+This enables :term:`merge requests <Merge request>`.

     Git
         Git is a distributed version control system.

+    GitHub
+        Web application for version management based on :term:`git`, which also enables collaboration via :term:`Forks <Fork>`.
+There are also `GitHub Actions <https://docs.github.com/de/actions>`_ and `GitHub Pages
+        <https://pages.github.com>`_ extensions for continuous integration and
+        static websites.

     GitLab
         Web application for version management based on :term:`git`.
 Later,